-We will enter into a grant agreement with the Eligible Organisation you applied under, if your grant application is successful.
-The type of grant agreement is based on the nature of the grant and will be proportional to the risks involved.
+We will enter into a grant agreement with the MRFF Eligible Organisation through which you applied, if your application is successful.
+The grant agreement may have specific conditions based on the nature of the grant and will be proportional to the risks involved.